Buzzing Or Vibrating Feeling In Chest (5 Possible Causes)

 If your doctor diagnoses you with this heart condition, they will walk with you on an appropriate treatment plan.

-The symptoms of heart attack cause anxiety in many patients.
+The symptoms of a heart attack cause anxiety in many patients.

-When anxiety levels go high, you may experience the buzzing feeling in your chest with other associated symptoms like shortness of breath and sharp pain in your left side.
+When anxiety levels go high, you may experience a buzzing feeling in your chest with other associated symptoms like shortness of breath and sharp pain in your left side.

 Other symptoms include the following: